The application is currently closed. Subscribe to our newsletter to receive notice of future application cycles.

 - an ornithologist drew on her skills as a musician to write and perform music inspired by bird migrations; and

-- an anthropologist led a virtual pottery workshop for youth in a secure residential facility.
+- an anthropologist led a pottery workshop for youth in a secure residential facility.

-Through STEMAP training, Ambassadors gain public engagement skills that can be applied when communicating with stakeholders outside their field, developing innovative Broader Impacts for NSF proposals, and improving public access to science.
+Through STEMAP training, Ambassadors gain public engagement skills that can be applied when communicating with stakeholders outside their field, developing innovative Broader Impacts for funding proposals, and improving public access to science.